 3. Get licensed to practice counseling in New Mexico.

 Finally, after you have the degree required to practice in your desired counseling field, you will be ready to begin the process of becoming licensed.
 Professional Clinical Mental Health Counselors (LPCCs), Licensed Marriage and Family Therapists (LMFTs), and Licensed Alcohol and Drug Abuse Counselor (LADACs) are regulated by the New Mexico Counseling and Therapy Practice Board (the Board), while school counselors are regulated by the New Mexico Public Education Department (NMPED).
 Continue reading to find out more about how to become licensed as a professional counselor in New Mexico.

 Professional Clinical Mental Health Counselor (LPCC) Licensing Process

-To become a Professional Clinical Mental Health Counselor in New Mexico, you must get licensed by the New Mexico Counseling and Therapy Practice Board.
+To become a Professional Clinical Mental Health Counselor (LPCC) in New Mexico, you must get licensed by the New Mexico Counseling and Therapy Practice Board (the Board).
 Applicants must have a master’s or doctoral degree in counseling or a related field of at least 48 credit hours and with certain content area and practicum requirements.
 To obtain the required postgraduate professional clinical counseling experience, applicants will first become Licensed Mental Health Counselors (LMHCs).
 Then they can continue the process to become full LPCCs.
 You can read more about what professional counselors do on our mental health counselor career guide.
 To become one in New Mexico, you will follow these steps.